wideanchorgroup/content-ops-starter/content/pages/index.md

       - title: 200%
         subtitle: Scale faster
         text: >
-          As your hospital evolves and the demands grow, our robots rise to the challenge.
-They expand gracefully with your needs, seamlessly fitting into the rhythm of your operations.
-Unlike the strain of constantly adding more hands, our robots bring quiet, steady strength—enhancing your capacity without the burden of swelling costs or complexity.
-They grow with you, not against you, ensuring that every step forward is both efficient and economical.
+          As your hospital's demands grow, our robots adapt.
+They scale seamlessly, fitting into your operations.
+Unlike the strain of adding more hands, our robots enhance capacity without added costs or complexity—growing with you to ensure every step forward is efficient and economical.
         image:
           url: /images/icon3.svg
           altText: Featured icon three